Today’s Sociology: Ideology and Partisan Advocacy

 “is that it does not take personal agency seriously.
 It remains highly suspicious of all notions of personal initiative and responsibility.
 Indeed, it is routine to castigate anyone foolish enough to take agency seriously as a reactionary bent on blaming the victim.”

-For example, simplistic explanatory frameworks based on structural and systemic racism (and now ‘metaracism’) are the only permitted way to frame most problems in race relations and criminology.
 Systemic/structural racism, if and where it exists, is undoubtably hard to pin down.
-No problem.
+Sociologists have an explanation for this too?
 “A great deal of energy”, sociologist Tricia Rose, explains, “has gone into making systemic racism invisible”.
 The possibility of individuals taking personal actions to avoid negative outcomes is not taken into consideration.

 The hypocrisy of sociologists who push structural racism is hard to miss.
 On one hand they celebrate the social movements in which people have been involved to show how people have agency and can change the system.
 On the other hand, they simultaneously deny that members of these groups have any agency in what sometimes happens to them.